Coverage from 30 - 364 Consecutive Days

 Will have access to an extensive PPO network of health care professionals and hospitals throughout the country.
 You can use doctors that participate with a National Preferred Provider Plan networks to get the best pricing on each medical visit or procedure.

-Please note that if you drop coverage and wish to reapply, you will have to answer health questions for the new coverage, and health issues that were covered under the prior plan, would be considered pre-existing condition.
+Please note that if you drop coverage and wish to reapply, you will have to answer health questions for the NEW COVERAGE PERIOD and health issues that were covered under the prior plan, would be considered pre-existing condition.

 Short Term health insurance offers you just the kind of flexible, fast coverage you need for those dynamic times of change in your life.